Trzcinica – hillfort

 Current state

-Currently, on the site of one of the most important archaeological sites in Poland, called the Royal Ramparts, there is an archaeological museum called the Carpathian Troy.
-It consists of a hillfort and an archaeological openair park lying at its foot.
-On the hillfort over 150 meters of ramparts, a Bronze Age gate and an early medieval gate leading to the fort and 6 huts were reconstructed.
-In the area of the archaeological park are located reconstructions of the village dating from the early Bronze Age and Slavic village from the early Middle Ages.
-All reconstructions were made on the results of scientific researches and with a view to the most accurate reproduction of historical reality.
-There is also a modern exhibition’s pavilion with a spacious exhibition room, a conference room, a multimedia education room for children, and a gastronomic area where food is prepared based on the culinary art of our ancestors.
+Currently, on the site of one of the most important archaeological sites in Poland, there is an archaeological open-air museum called Carpathian Troy, which is a branch of the Podkarpackie Museum from Krosno.
+The open-air museum complex consists of a stronghold on a hill and an archaeological park at its foot.
+The hillfort has preserved earthen ramparts, now approximately 10 meters high and a maximum of 20-24 meters wide at the base, on which over 150 meters of fortifications have been reconstructed in several sections, including the gate from the Bronze Age and the gate from the early Middle Ages, leading to a former courtyard occupied by several reconstructed cottages.
+The archaeological park also includes reconstructions of a village from the early Bronze Age and a Slavic settlement from the early Middle Ages.
+All buildings were constructed based on the results of scientific research and available knowledge, with the aim of reproducing historical reality as good as possible, although the visual effect is partly spoiled by pavements made of modern cobblestones and metal stairs climbing the ramparts.
+The open-air museum also has an exhibition pavilion with an exhibition hall, a conference room, a multimedia educational room for children, and a catering facility where food based on ancient culinary art is served.
 Opening times and events can be found on the official website here.

 show this monument on map